- What is the Hard Disk?

 This is why you need to defragment a disk drive regularly.

-Luckily for most of us, modern operating systems like Windows 10 have a defragment schedule that runs regularly and takes care of your hard drive.
 However, this system can stop working or break down, so you need to know when your system needs immediate defragging.

 There are some tell-tale signs and symptoms of a heavily fragmented HDD: